-Mother of 4, father of 3 among the Las Vegas shooting victims
+Las Vegas massacre: Portraits of the 58 victims

 Thousand Oaks, California resident Keri Galvan -- a mother of three -- was killed in the Las Vegas attack, her employer, Landry's, Inc., said in a statement.

 Galvan had worked for Mastro's Steakhouse for almost a decade, the statement read.
-She leaves behind her husband and children, ages 10, 4, and 2, according to a GoFundMe page set up by her sister, Lindsey Poole.
+She left behind her husband and children, then ages 10, 4, and 2, according to a GoFundMe page set up by her sister, Lindsey Poole.

 Brian Fraser